qTranslate-Team/fusion-core-qtranslate-x/readme.txt

 ## Description ##

-Enables [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/) multilingual framework for plugin [Fusion Core](https://theme-fusion.com/avada-doc/install-update/plugin-installation/).
+Enables [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/) multilingual framework for plugin [Fusion Core](https://theme-fusion.com/avada-doc/install-update/plugin-installation/), which is a part of [The Avada Theme](https://theme-fusion.com/themes/).

 At least version 3.4.6 of [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/) is required.